ms6730/Updated-Version-SBI-/README.md

 - Open your verdee terminal
 - Locate `setup_experiment.sh`
 - Write `sbatch setup_experiment.sh` on your terminal to start by the execution of the script

+### Running `create_ensemble.py`, you need to run `create_ensemble.sh`
+- Open `create_ensemble.sh`
+- Change the path of the output
+- Change the path of the error
+- Change the mail user
+- Change the json path
+- Change the name of the environment in `conda activate sbi_new` , include the name of the environment that you created to run this project